chrisgurney/things2md/README.md

                     How to order the tasks
 --range RANGE       Relative date range to get completed tasks for (e.g., "0 days ago", "1 day ago", "1 week ago").
 Completed
                         tasks are relative to midnight of the day requested.
---simple            If set will hide task subtasks + notes and cancelled tasks --tag TAG           If provided, only uncompleted tasks with this tag are fetched --today             If set will show incomplete tasks in Today
+--simple            If set will hide task subtasks + notes and cancelled tasks.
+--tag TAG           If provided, only uncompleted tasks with this tag are fetched.
+--today             If set will show incomplete tasks in Today.
 ```

-The `--range`, `--tag`, or `--today` parameter is required, at a minimum.
+The `--due`, `--range`, `--tag`, or `--today` parameter is required, at a minimum.

 Note that nothing will be returned if no tasks match the given arguments.